jesseren/PhotoBase/README.md

-PhotoShare is a side project I'm currently working on for Android and iOS.
-PhotoShare allows employees and companies to take, store, and share pictures on a private folder structured cloud storage.
+PhotoBase is a side project I'm currently working on for Android and iOS.
+PhotoBase allows employees and companies to take, store, and share pictures on a private folder structured cloud storage.
 The project is mainly built with React Native and AWS.

 # Getting Started